Sarah Andersen: Career

 In March 2016, Andersen released her first print collection of Sarah's Scribbles comics, titled Adulthood is a Myth and published by Andrews McMeel Publishing.
 They would go on to publish the follow-up Big Mushy Happy Lump the following year, as well as the subsequent volumes Herding Cats, Oddball, and Adulthood Is a Gift! in 2018, 2021, and 2024 respectively.
 The first book was described as "hilarious" and "relatable" by The Independent, who also praised the webcomic's depiction of "that horrible realisation (...) that being a grown-up is actually pretty awful."

 Andersen collaborated with the novelist Andy Weir on the graphic novel Cheshire Crossing, which was released in July 2019.
 Based on an earlier comic by Weir, the story follows Wendy Darling from Peter Pan, Dorothy Gale from The Wizard of Oz, and Alice Liddell from Alice's Adventures in Wonderland at a boarding school called "Cheshire Crossing."

 In late 2019, Andersen began releasing a supernatural romance webcomic called Fangs on the Tapas platform.
 In September 2020, Fangs was published as a book by Andrews McMeel Publishing.
 It became a Publishers Weekly Bestseller that month and a New York Times Bestseller in October 2020.
+It was nominated for the Eisner Award for Best Humor Publication in 2021.

 In January 2020, Andersen painted a mural of her characters as part of a public art project in Mexico City, but it was graffitied over within days.

 On September 20, 2022, the book Cryptid Club was published by Andrews McMeel Publishing.
 It was nominated for two Eisner Awards in 2023 for Best Humor Publication and Best Writer/Artist but did not win.

 On December 31, 2022, she authored a guest essay in the New York Times about the rise of artificial graphist systems such as Stable Diffusion, pointing out threats it presents on graphic creators such as increased confusion, appropriation, reputational impact, and income reduction.
 In January the following year, Andersen was listed as a plaintiff in a class action lawsuit against AI companies Stability AI, Midjourney, and online art community DeviantArt.
 On July 19, 2023, Judge William Orrick III stated he would dismiss most of the case, requesting they elaborate on issues and "provide more facts".